ryantd42/NY-Legislative-Git/2023/A7344B-2023/bill.md

  have been in full force and effect on and after September 11, 2001.
   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This  bill would expand the definition of a member who participated in World Trade Center rescue, recovery or  cleanup  operations  to  include those who worked at the Verrazano Bridge Toll Facility.
+  This  bill would expand the definition of a member who participated in World Trade Center (WTC)  rescue,  recovery  or  cleanup  operations  to include those who worked at the Verrazano Bridge Toll Facility.
-  Insofar  as  this bill affects the New York State and Local Employees' Retirement System (NYSLERS) and the New York State and Local Police  and Fire  Retirement  System  (NYSLPFRS), if this bill is enacted during the 2023 legislative session, it would reclassify certain current and future retirement benefits.
-The cost of the revised benefit  will  depend  upon the  applicant's  age, service, salary, plan, and benefit type otherwise payable.
+  Insofar as this bill would affect the New York State and Local Employ- ees' Retirement System (NYSLERS) and the New York State and Local Police and  Fire  Retirement  System (NYSLPFRS), if this bill is enacted during the 2024 Legislative Session, it would (a)  reclassify  certain  retiree benefits  as  accidental  disability, (b) lead to an increased number of accidental disability benefits for future retirees, and (c) also lead to more deaths being classified as "accidental".
+The cost  of  the  revised benefit  will depend upon the applicant's age, service, salary, plan and benefit type otherwise payable.

- Benefit prior  None  Ordinary  In Performance of  Service to enactment:  Disability  Duty Disability
+ Benefit prior  Ordinary  Performance to enactment:  None  Disability  of Duty

+ NYSLERS cost for  10 times  5.5 times  3 times
+ proposed benefit:  salary  salary  salary

- Cost for  10 times  5.5 times  3 times  2 times
+ NYSLPFRS cost for  10 times  5.5 times  3 times
- WTC benefit:  salary  salary  salary  salary
+ proposed benefit:  salary  salary  salary

-  This bill would also lead to more deaths being  classified  as  "acci- dental".
-For  each death classified as accidental due to this bill, the cost would depend on the age, service, salary, plan, and status at  time of death.
-It is estimated that the cost for each NYSLERS member affected would  average  approximately  4.5 times final average salary.
-The esti- mated cost for each NYSLPFRS member would average approximately 13 times final average salary.
-  NYSLERS Costs: Pursuant to Section 25 of  the  Retirement  and  Social Security  Law,  these  costs would be borne entirely by the State of New York and would require an itemized appropriation sufficient to  pay  the cost of the provision.
-  NYSLPFRS  Costs:  These costs would be shared by the State of New York and the participating employers in the NYSLPFRS.
+ Benefit prior  Service  Ordinary to enactment:  Retirement  Death
- A. 7344  3
+ A. 7344--A  3

+ NYSLERS cost for  2 times  4.5 times proposed benefit:  salary  salary

+ NYSLPFRS cost for  2 times  13 times proposed benefit:  salary  salary

   The  exact  number  of  current  members as well as future members who could be affected by this  legislation  cannot  be  readily  determined.
+ Pursuant  to  Section  25 of the Retirement and Social Security Law, the costs arising in the NYSLERS will be borne entirely by the State of  New York  and  will  require an itemized appropriation sufficient to pay the cost of the provision.
+The costs arising in the NYSLPFRS will be  shared by  the  State  of New York and the local participating employers of the NYSLPFRS.
+  Further, we anticipate additional administrative  costs  to  implement the provisions of this legislation.
   Summary of relevant resources:
-  Membership  data as of March 31, 2022 was used in measuring the impact of the proposed change, the same data used in the April 1, 2022 actuari- al valuation.
-Distributions and other statistics can  be  found  in  the 2022  Report  of the Actuary and the 2022 Annual Comprehensive Financial Report.
+  Membership  data as of March 31, 2023 was used in measuring the impact of the proposed change, the same data used in the April 1, 2023 actuari- al valuation.
+Distributions and other statistics can  be  found  in  the 2023  Report  of the Actuary and the 2023 Annual Comprehensive Financial Report.
-  The actuarial assumptions and methods used are described in the  2020, 2021,  and  2022  Annual  Report to the Comptroller on Actuarial Assump- tions, and the Codes, Rules and Regulations of the State  of  New  York:
- Audit and Control.
+  The actuarial assumptions and methods used are described in  the  2023 Annual  Report  to  the  Comptroller  on  Actuarial Assumptions, and the Codes, Rules and Regulations  of  the  State  of  New  York:  Audit  and Control.
-  The Market Assets and GASB Disclosures are found in the March 31, 2022 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
+  The Market Assets and GASB Disclosures are found in the March 31, 2023 New  York  State  and  Local  Retirement System Financial Statements and Supplementary Information.
   I am a member of the American Academy of Actuaries and meet the Quali-